aka: Deadly Decadent Court

 - In John Milton's Comus, the Lady observes that Sacred Hospitality is found more often among the poor, even though its courtesy was named for courts.

 - A very small, but sufficiently treacherous, instance in The Lion in Winter, where King Henry II of England, his queen Eleanor, their three surviving sons - Richard, Geoffrey, and John - and King Philip II of France are all plotting something.
-Lots of backstabbing and temporary alliances of formed.
+Lots of backstabbing and temporary alliances result.

 - In Final Fantasy Tactics, the royal court of Ivalice, inspired in part by the War of the Roses, who manipulate, backstab, frame each other, and ally themselves with the Legions of Hell (wittingly or not) to achieve succession and absolute rule.